-You can own The Goldfinch - Our re-creation is so close to the original, you can't tell the difference.
-This limited edition 3D reproduction of "The Goldfinch" is true to size and captures every brushstroke of the original, allowing you to experience the artwork as Carel Fabritius intended.
+You can really take home The Goldfinch - Our re-creation is so close to the original, you can't tell the difference.
+This limited edition textured reproduction of "The Goldfinch" is true to size and captures every brushstroke of the original, allowing you to experience the artwork as Carel Fabritius intended.

 Read the story behind the painting >

 Fabritius’ Goldfinch is undoubtedly the most looked at little bird in the history of art.
 Thousands of museum visitors adore this masterpiece every year.

 Remarked as Rembrandt’s most talented student, there is more than meets the eye when it comes to this beautiful little bird.

 In 1654, Fabritius painted a goldfinch with loose, visible brushstrokes.
 A charming little bird on a chain, in front of a whitewashed buy rather battered wall.
 Not much, but enough to captivate and stir up curiosity.